jenkinsci/node-sharing-plugin/plugin/README.md

-# Jenkins Node Sharing using Foreman
+# Jenkins Node Sharing Frontend

-This Jenkins plugin allows multiple masters to share a resource defined on a Foreman instance.
+This Jenkins plugin allows multiple Jenkins masters to share a resource defined on a Foreman instance.

 # Building
 mvn clean install